Nav: [home][elec][periph][usb-fx2] > [software]

 If you can't see these things although your FX2 board is connected, then you either forgot the jumper for USB-powered operation (look at the three-terminal connector on the left top on this image) or the board is not working properly and you gonna grab a lense, the soldering iron and an oscilloscope.

-Note: Linux may load the usbtest module as soon as you plug in an (unconfigured) FX2 board.
+Note: Linux may load the usbtest kernel module as soon as you plug in an (unconfigured) FX2 board.
 You need to unload the module (using rmmod) so that the software above can get access to the USB device.
 Also note that the module is loaded again each time you re-plug the board, for what reason ever (including a quick accidental power short circuit).

 If you get access restriction problems, remember that you have to be root and not an unprivileged user.